Raúl Alfonsín: Social policies

 With the end of the military dictatorship, Alfonsín pursued cultural and educational policies aimed at reducing the authoritarian customs of several institutions and groups.
 He also promoted freedom of the press.
 Several intellectuals and scientists who had left the country in the previous decade returned, which benefited the universities.
 The University of Buenos Aires returned to the quality levels that it had in the 1960s.
 Many intellectuals became involved in politics as well, providing a cultural perspective to the political discourse.
 Both Alfonsín and the Peronist Antonio Cafiero benefited.

 Divorce was legalized by a law passed in 1987.
 The church opposed it, but it had huge popular support that included even Catholic factions, who reasoned that marital separation already existed, and divorce simply made it explicit.
 The church opposed Alfonsín after that point.
 The church successfully exerted pressure to prevent the abolition of religious education.
-In line with the teachings of Pope John Paul II, the Church criticized what it perceived as an increase in drugs, terrorism, abortion and pornography.
+In line with the teachings of Pope John Paul II, the Church criticized what it perceived as an increase in drugs, terrorism, abortion, and pornography.
+Alfonsín also intended to decriminalize abortion but dropped the idea to prevent further clashes with the Church.

 Foreign policy

 Argentina had a tense relationship with the United Kingdom due to the recently concluded Falklands War.
 The British government had temporarily prohibited all foreign ships from entering the exclusion zone of the islands in 1986.
-Argentina organised air and marine patrols, as well as military maneuvers in the Patagonia.
+Argentina organized air and marine patrols, as well as military maneuvers in Patagonia.
 However, this was not enough to placate the military hard-liners in Argentina.
-Alfonsín proposed the postponement the sovereignty discussions, instead negotiating for a de jure cease of hostilities, with a reduction in the number of military forces and a normalization of Argentina–United Kingdom relations.
+Alfonsín proposed the postponement of the sovereignty discussions, instead negotiating for a de jure cease of hostilities, with a reduction in the number of military forces and normalization of Argentina–United Kingdom relations.
 The United Kingdom did not trust the proposal, suspecting that it was a cover-up for sovereignty discussions.

 The Beagle conflict was still an unresolved problem with Chile, despite the 1978 Papal mediation.
 The military, troubled by the trial of the juntas, called for rejection of the proposed agreement and a continuation of the country's claim over the islands.
 Alfonsín called for a referendum to settle the dispute.
 Despite opposition from the military and the Justicialist party, who called for abstention, support for the resolution referendum reached 82%.
 The bill passed in the Senate by a single vote majority, as the PJ maintained its resistance.
 The Treaty of Peace and Friendship of 1984 between Chile and Argentina was signed the following year, ending the conflict.
 The human rights violations committed by the Chilean president Augusto Pinochet remained a contentious issue, as well as the revelation of Chilean assistance to British forces during the Falklands War.
 The Argentine church invited Pope John Paul II for a second visit to Argentina in 1987, to celebrate his successful mediation.
 He celebrated World Youth Day next to the Obelisk of Buenos Aires, and gave a mass at the Basilica of Our Lady of Luján.